jktrn/astro-erudite/README.md

    npm run dev
    ```

-5. Open your browser and visit `http://localhost:1234` to see your blog in action.
+5. Open your browser and visit `http://localhost:1234` to get started.
 The following commands are also available:

    | Command            | Description                                                     |
    | ------------------ | --------------------------------------------------------------- |